Updated November 5, 2019

 Roxanna Keyes blogs at Gypsy with a Day Job.

-One of the best Americana hidden gems is the U.S. Space and Rocket Center in Huntsville, Alabama.
+One of the best hidden gems is the U.S. Space and Rocket Center in Huntsville, Alabama — and is one Amerian treasure you must see before you die.
 While everybody knows about the NASA headquarters at both the Houston and Kennedy Space Centers, only a handful are aware that there is a third center in northern Alabama.
 This is where America’s space program was born.

 Kids will enjoy the “Space Camp” program, where they’ll learn all about space exploration, including training to be an astronaut and learning about the Mission Control center.
 It is a highly popular program – kids from all over the world attend Space Camp each year.